uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 Additionally, the `Java Buildpack Auto-Reconfiguration` adds the `cloud` profile to Spring's list of active profiles.

 Therefore, this second yaml document overrides Eureka's default behavior of using the machine `hostname` as the way to reach a given service.
-Instead we will use the first Cloud Foundry application uri as the hostname.
+Instead we will use the first Cloud Foundry application uri as the hostname when the `cloud` profile is active.
 Also overridden is the port to reach the given service.

 ### Deploy the `fortune-service` to PWS